How to check your credit score?

 Whatever the number, the rule of thumb remains the same – higher scores indicate lower risk, and vice versa.
-You can check your credit score for free with some credit reference agencies.
+Here are more information to help you understand your credit rating.

 Lenders deciding whether to give you money based on a three-digit number might seem simplistic, but there are lots of factors contributing to your credit report.
 The four key categories are:

 Creditors like to know as much about you as possible – your name, address, postcode, salary, whether you’re single, have a family, rent your home or own it outright.
 All this helps to paint a clearer picture of who they’re lending to and whether you’ll be able to pay your credit card bill each month.